 At 6’3”, the first thing everyone notices about Rexx Life Raj is that he’s tall.
 More than that, he’s large, as the former Division I Boise State football player still retains the frame that made him a force out on the gridiron.
 It’s tempting to say that the Bay Area native is larger than the life in his name, if not for the calming energy that radiates from Raj’s presence.
 It’s more that he’s large as life.
 He vibes on a secret zen frequency, a powerful being that doesn’t need to remind the room of that power, a California redwood that dressed up as the man who just dropped one of the smoothest rap albums of late 2019.

 Father Figure 3: Somewhere Out There sees Raj at his best.
 After partnering with “some of the best producers” in the game, including DTB, Wax Roof, and Drew Banga.
-On top of these beats, Rexx raps with a voice honed from years of singing in church with his mom, and spits bars that demonstrate that aforementioned “hidden strength.”
-With lead singles “Moonwalk” (his team-up with Kenny Beats) and his collab with Kehlani, “You Way,” Father Figure 3 will keep heads bobbing ‘til the end of 2019 and into the new decade.
-Raj also just dropped the video for “The Fog,” a captivating visual that matches the creativity of the album.
+On top of these beats, Rexx raps with a voice honed from years of singing in church with his mom and spits bars that demonstrate that aforementioned “hidden strength.”
+With lead singles “Moonwalk” (his team-up with Kenny Beats) and his collab with Kehlani, “Your Way,” Father Figure 3 will keep heads bobbing ‘til the end of 2019 and into the new decade.
+Raj also just dropped the video for “The Fog,” a captivating visual that matches the album’s creativity.

 HollywoodLife: Father Figure 3: Somewhere Out There is now out.
 You’ve said that this FF project is about “growth in the music you’re doing and personal growth.”
 What would you say is your biggest “personal growth” since Father Figure 2?